 – Rachel Held Evans, Faith Unraveled

 I’ve dedicated my entire Christian life to the pursuit of correct doctrine.
-I’ve made unimaginable sacrifices and mistakes in my search for what’s “right” and I’ve held myself apart from all I believed was “wrong.”
-Christianity—at least the particular fundamentalist/right wing/evangelical flavor I was marinated in for almost 20 years – is a religion based on fear and avoidance, its guiding principle: “Do not handle, do not taste, do not touch.”
-Months ago, after reading a book by Anne Lamott (a self-described “bad Christian,”) I told a friend that I felt I was standing at the edge of a precipice and the slightest step forward could result in the destruction of everything I’d ever known or believed to be true.
-I backed away from that ledge but couldn’t deny the pull of my spirit toward it and so I turned and walked alongside it for a while.
-Now, almost exactly one year later, I find myself staring into the void again.
-This time, I will allow myself to fall.
-I will leave that which has been most important in my life.
-I will leave my christian faith.*
+I’ve made unimaginable sacrifices and mistakes in my search for what’s “right” and held myself apart from all I believed was “wrong.”
+Christianity—at least the particular fundamentalist/right wing/evangelical flavor I marinated in for almost 20 years—has been, for me, a religion based on fear and avoidance, its guiding principle: “Do not handle, do not taste, do not touch.”
+And now, I feel I’m standing at the edge of a precipice and the slightest step could result in the destruction of everything I’ve ever known or believed to be true.
+I must allow myself to fall.
+I must leave that which has been most important in my life.
+I must leave my Christian faith.*

 Christianity taught me to do everything within my power to interpret the passages of the bible correctly.
-Now I must dismantle everything I’ve ever known, tearing it all down in order to build, as a friend recently put it, “an authentic faith.”
+Now I must dismantle everything I’ve ever known, tearing it all down in order to build an authentic faith.

 Christianity formed my identity as the lens through which I see the world and also the narrative through which I define myself.
 Now, I must remove this raiment, although I’m not sure who I am without it, in order to discover the truth of my identity.

 Christianity taught me that its particular brand of salvation could be lost.
 Now, I must be willing to lose it in order to walk an exceptional path.